EMBRYOPSIDA Pirani & Prado

 PARACRYPHIACEAE Airy-Shaw Back to Paracryphiales

-3 [list]/36.
+3 [list]/36 - as genera below.
 Southwest Pacific: Philippines to New Zealand and New Caledonia.

 Age.
 K. Bremer et al. (2004) suggested an age of about 101 m.y. and Wikström et al. (2015) an age of (98-)78(-32) m.y. for crown-group Paracryphiaceae.